Engineering Note

 };

-Step 2: Use Multi-Stage Build
+Step 2: Use a Multi-Stage Docker Build

-FROM node:18 AS builder
+FROM node:18-alpine AS builder

 WORKDIR /app